 that my grandfather, Cyril Fuller, took the photographs of the wing

-production of the Halifax shown in the article.
-My grandmother Phyllis is the lady facing the camera on the wing photo.
+production of the Halifax shown in the article (my grandmother Phyllis is the lady facing the camera on the wing

 Cyril was apprenticed at the GWR in Norfolk, where he learned woodworking.
 He then went on to Shorts of Belfast working on timber framed aircraft and apparently spent time in Poland before the war.
 A long time friend of his was RAF Wing Commander, Stanley Timmis.
 He was also associated with Harry Endersby, Sir William Black and a 'Curly Guyert'.